 - Add OREO Cookie Ball Toppers.
 I topped each of my OREO Cookie Balls with my Christmas ornament toppers.
 These can be used as cupcake toppers, cake pop toppers, or as ornaments.
 See all the sparkly glitter?
 My kids love that part!

-To download your FREE Printable 12 Days of Christmas Ornaments click the blue “download now” button below.
+Thanks for joining us at HappyandBlessedHome.com.
+To download your FREE Printable 12 Days of Christmas Ornaments, just click the link here:

 More Family Fun Ideas for Christmas

 Speaking of Christmas, I have some wonderful activities for creating memorable family-fun over the Christmas holidays.